 Psychological, ritualistic elements

-Audiences love few things more than a skilful mid-song retune, that audibly achieves its purpose without disrupting the music’s flow.
+Audiences love a skilful mid-song adjustment, that audibly achieves its purpose without disrupting the music’s flow.
 Apart from showing the crowd that we care about what they are hearing, it reminds them that the music is being created here and now – and can go wrong at any moment.

 But the unpredictability of musical performance is of course a double-edged sword, heightening its emotional possibilities while also causing an incalculable weight of cumulative anxiety (‘…what if it does go wrong?’).
 We’ve all felt pre-stage nerves, just like our forebears did – no flamboyant, confident guitar icon really started out that way.